Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Numerical Results

 Table~\ref{tab:sim1} shows the averaged {\sf dist} from 10 random trials under the same settings as those for in Figs.~\ref{fig:recovered_source}-\ref{fig:composite}.
 One can see that the proposed approach admits a {\sf dist} value that is almost zero, validating our subspace identifiability claim.
 It is much lower than those of the baselines, perhaps because our method exploits model information.
 Again, subtracting the mean in our formulation [cf. the constraint $(1/N)\sum_{\ell=1}^N\u_\ell=\bm 0$] is indeed crucial, since the result without this constraint is much worse.

-Table~\ref{tab:samples} shows the performance of the algorithms when the number of samples $N$ changes.
-Note that the nonlinearity removal theorems are derived under the population case, i.e., the functional equations in \eqref{eq:equal} hold for all $\bm s_\ell\in{\cal S}$ and $\bm c^{(q)}_\ell\in{\cal C}_q$.
+Table~\ref{tab:samples} shows the performance of the algorithms when the number of samples $N$ changes. {Again, we have $\s_\ell\in\mathbb{R}^2$ and each view has three interference components in this simulation.} Note that the nonlinearity removal theorems are derived under the population case, i.e., the functional equations in \eqref{eq:equal} hold for all $\bm s_\ell\in{\cal S}$ and $\bm c^{(q)}_\ell\in{\cal C}_q$.
 This is not attainable in practice, where we only have a finite number of samples.
 Hence, it is of interest to observe how the performance scales with $N$.
 From Table~\ref{tab:samples} one can see that the {\sf dist} value of the proposed approach clearly decreases when the number of samples increases from 500 to 10,000.
 On the other hand, using 500 samples, the proposed approach already exhibits good performance.

 To observe the impact of the view-specific interference, we define the {\it Shared Component to Interference Ratio} (SCIR)